eclipse-thingweb/kotlin-wot/README.md

 The [**Web of Things (WoT)**](https://www.w3.org/WoT/) architecture bridges the gap between diverse technologies in AI, IoT, and traditional IT systems by leveraging and extending standardized web technologies.
 It introduces a unifying layer of abstraction that encapsulates agents, devices, services, and protocols, simplifying their integration and interaction.
 At its core, WoT employs the Thing Description (TD), a metadata-rich JSON-LD document that describes a Things's properties, actions, and events, along with protocol-specific details (forms) for seamless interaction.

-This architecture is protocol-agnostic, supporting a wide array of communication standards (e.g., HTTP, MQTT, CoAP), which ensures flexibility and interoperability.
+WoT is protocol-agnostic, supporting a wide array of communication standards (e.g., HTTP, MQTT, CoAP).
 By aligning with existing web standards, such as JSON, JSON Schema and Linked Data, WoT enables developers to create interoperable AI/IoT applications.
 WoT’s adaptable framework is designed to address diverse use cases—from AI agent systems, smart homes to industrial IoT — ensuring that the architecture works across domains.

 At its core, the WoT defines an **information model** for describing Things and Services, including how to interact with them.
 This model is encapsulated in the **Thing Description (TD)**, a JSON-LD document that outlines the following: